pdaigle/viclb/README.md

 ```

 This simple `for` loop repeats NUM_INSTANCES times.
 For each iteration, it:
 1. runs a container using the image defined in INSTANCE\_IMG above.
-For the name, we use INSTANCE\_CTR\_PREFIX followed by a nmuber (e.g. web-1).
+For the name, we use INSTANCE\_CTR_PREFIX followed by a nmuber (e.g. web-1).
 We connect it to our user-defined bridge and we run it detached (`-d`)
-2. we add an entry for this instance in our haproxy configuration file.
+2. we add an entry for this instance in our HAProxy configuration file.

 ## Starting the load-balancer